DraconDev/SamAI/tasks.md

 ## To Do

-- search enhacement looks great, but we need to update teh search enhancement settings too, that still has the old style
 - [ ] add a default icon to the home tab that lead to google image generator, i mean in the icon grid this should be a default icon, not sure what else we would make default that is the topic here
 - [ ] right click edit or delete when right clicking on an icon or folder on the home tab
   - right click not working, perhaps drag related conflict ?

+## Check

+- search enhacement looks great, but we need to update teh search enhancement settings too, that still has the old style

 ## Done